 I also had the pleasure of teaching their grandmother, Joy.

-So the trip will be a reunion of artists as well as myself getting to play a small part in the cultural life of Goondiwindi.
+So the trip was a reunion of artists as well as myself getting to play a small part in the cultural life of Goondiwindi.

 Here is a link to the Aspect Art Show blog and this link is to an article about the demonstrating artist currently known as David Lovegrove and the art of Manga!